nkueng/travelblog/README.md

-This repo holds the `jekyll` files based on which I build my [travelblog](https://nkueng.github.io/travelblog/).
+This repo holds the files based on which I build my [travelblog](https://nkueng.github.io/travelblog/).
 The design is based on `jekyll`'s `minimal` theme by [orderedlist](https://github.com/orderedlist) with minor changes to it.

 To-Dos: